AgenticAITest/react-admin-foundation/testing/README.md

 # Business Analyst Testing Framework

-This directory contains the Playwright MCP testing framework designed for business analysts to validate modules and business workflows.
+This directory contains the Replit native testing framework designed for business analysts to validate modules and business workflows using Replit Agent App Testing and unit testing capabilities.

 ## Quick Start